billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 `id` - string - Id of the listener to be removed.

 `mapItemId` - string - Id of the map item listener to be removed.

+#### addCanvasMouseUpListener
+`addCanvasMouseUpListener(listener) - function`

+**Usually you don't need this.**

+You can use `addMapItemClickListener` or `setMapItems` and add a onClick handler for the map items on the canvas.

+Add a mouse up listener to canvas element.
+The listener will receive an custom event with current position information and mouse cursor position relative to the canvas element.
+If you need to access the origin event from browser, you can it from `originalEvent` property.

+#### addCanvasMouseMoveListener
+`addCanvasMouseMoveListener(listener) - function`

+**Usually you don't need this.**

+If you just want the current x, y coordinates and keep track of the changes, you can simply connect to `movingX` and `movingY` property.
+This is usually for developers who want to restrict users' drag and drop action to some extend.

+Add a mouse move listener to canvas element.
+The listener will receive an custom event with current position information and mouse cursor position relative to the canvas element.
+If you need to access the origin event from browser, you can it from `originalEvent` property.

+#### addCanvasContextMenuListener
+`addCanvasContextMenuListener(listener) - function`

+Add a context menu listener to canvas element.

+The listener will receive an custom event with current position information and mouse cursor position relative to the canvas element.
+If you need to access the origin event from browser, you can it from `originalEvent` property.

 ## OverlayHeaderPlugin